umhau/umhau.github.io/_posts/2022-02-03-windows-dhcp-server.md

 netsh.exe dhcp server \\DOMAIN_NAME scope 192.168.1.0 dump > C:\scope.txt
 ```

 This gets you a more-or-less executible script that you can modify and then reinsert.
-To start with, however, you have to modify it.
-In general, you have to change two things: the scope and the netmask.
-You'll have to do this many times, so just use Ctrl-F and be done with it.
+Broadly speaking you have to change two things: the scope and the netmask.
+Just use Ctrl-F and be done with it.

-For this example, I'm changing the subnet from 192.168.1.1/24 to 192.168.1.1/20.
+In this example, I'm changing the subnet from 192.168.1.1/24 to 192.168.1.1/20.

 ```md
 # any octet that varies (determined by the netmask) is set to 0